 COMP 451.
-Systems Analysis & Design.
-(S) (3)
+Systems Analysis & Design (S) (3)

-A capstone course for the CIT Major, it will provide students with information technology skills, and they will also analyze and design information systems.
-This course will study a range of methodologies used in analysis and design.
-Prerequisites: Senior status, COMP 440, and COMP 447,
+A capstone course for the MIS track in the CIT Major.
+It will provide students with the in-depth knowledge and training required to analyze and design information systems in order to solve business problems.
+The course will dissect all the phases of the SDLC and will explore a range of methodologies used in analysis and design such as the O.O.
+Prerequisites: Senior status, COMP 440, and COMP 305.

 COMP 481.
-Special Topics in Computers.
-(On Demand) (3)
+Special Topics in Computers (On Demand) (3)

-An advanced course of selected topics of interest in the field of Computer Information Systems.
-The course may explore one of the following subjects: Software Project Management, Decision Support Systems, Business Simulation or E-Commerce.
-Prerequisite: Credit hours in business courses, with other prerequisites determined by specific topics.
+An advanced course in selected topics of interest in the field of Computer Information Systems.
+The course may explore any of the following subjects: Software Project Management, Decision Support Systems, Business Simulation or E-Commerce.
+Prerequisite: 6 hours in CIT including COMP-241.

 COMP 485.
-Computer Internship.
-(On Demand) (1-6)
+Computer Internship (On Demand) (1-6)

-Supervised practical field experience at approved business site is combined with an academic component to strengthen the student's theoretical background.
-To be considered for a placement the student has attained Junior or Senior status with 15 hours of Union College Department of Business courses completed and a Department of Business GPA of hours for successful performance.
-Course will be taken on a credit/fail basis only.
+Supervised practical field experience at an approved site in combination with an academic component to strengthen the student's theoretical background.
+In order to be considered for a placement, the student must have attained at least Junior status, completed 15 hours of Union College CIT courses, and the approval of the Department Chair.
+The course will be taken on a credit/fail basis only.